adobe/target-sdk-testing/README.md

 ## How to use in an SDK

 In order to use these test files you need to reference the `schema` folder of this repo within a specific target SDK repo.
 This is done via git subtree.
 And there is a script for you to use that makes the process very simple.

 ## Setup

 Follow these steps to establlish the git subtree for the first time.

 1. Download the [updateTestSchema.sh](https://raw.githubusercontent.com/adobe/target-sdk-testing/main/src/updateTestSchema.sh) file from this repo into the target SDK.
 1. Edit `updateTestSchema.sh` and change the `TEST_SCHEMA_DESTINATION_FOLDER` variable to the path for where you want the `schema` folder to live within the target SDK repo.
 1. Set file permissions to execute: `chmod +x updateTestSchema.sh`
 1. Execute the script from the repo root folder: `./updateTestSchema.sh`

 ## Updating to the latest schema

-To update to the latest test schema, simply execute the `updateTestSchema.sh` script at any time.
+To update to the latest test schema, simply execute the `src/updateTestSchema.sh` script at any time.

 ```bash
 ./updateTestSchema.sh